blisspaik/Capstone/README.md

 ## Future Steps

-Each model shows good progress by beating the baseline accuracy of 3%.
-The baseline model, before bootstrapping, guesses randomly for each record weighted by the class balance.
-So, for each crime record, it would predict crime only 3% of the time.
-The fact that the model can dramatically beat the baseline accuracy suggests high predictive ability, and is a good start to producing a complex model that predicts crime.
+Each model shows good progress by beating the baseline accuracy of 93%.
+What the baseline score tells us is how many crimes were not predicted to occur.
+Our models show promising results due to the fact that they are getting a significant proportion of the positive class predictions correct.
+The accuracy scores suggest that all models beat the baseline by predicting less negative class observations and more positive instances of crime.
+This is an informative start that can tell us how easy or difficult predicting crime really is.
 To further improve my models, the next steps I would take are:

 **Increasing computing power** - Due to the limitation on computing power and length of time for model fitting, the accuracy scores could not be improved at this time.
 With a bigger machine, we can assign a considerable amount of layers to the neural network, and can allow the model to fit for days.
 This will allow for more learning ability, and would hopefully result in a higher accuracy score.
 For logistic regression and random forest, with more time, I hope to tune the hyperparameters so that my model could be optimized to the highest degree.
 This would take a lot of processing power and time, so again, having a bigger machine with more computing power would allow me to do this.